vib-bic-training/HPC_bioimage_analysis/README.md

 - 12:15/12:00 - Lunch
 - 13:15 - Napari plugins
 - 14:30 - Coffee break
-- 14:45 - Other software + intro notebook?
+- 14:45 - Other software + intro notebooks
 - 17:00 - End of the day

 - Day 2
 - 09:30 - Notebooks
 - 10:45 - Coffee Break
-- 11:00 - Containers and Worflows
+- 11:00 - SLURM, Containers and Worflows
 - 11:45 wrap up
 - 12:00 End of the day
 </section>